 - The Iowa Assessments provide a measure of a student’s achievement across a continuum of rigorous learning standards.
 LWSD administers the Reading, Vocabulary and Math subtests.

-- Typical score range of those students identified for services: Total Reading score at or above 98% and Math score at or above 95% OR Math score at or above 98% and Total Reading score at or above 95%.
+- Typical threshold of those students identified for services: Total Reading score at or above 98 percentile and Math score at or above 95 percentile OR Math score at or above 98 percentile and Total Reading score at or above 95 percentile.

 Evidence of need for highly capable services is determined by a Multidisciplinary Selection Committee.
 Members of the committee include, at a minimum, a school psychologist, a teacher and the Director of Accelerated Programs.
 All decisions are based on the body of evidence to provide a clear picture of each student’s ability and to determine whether the data indicate a need for services beyond the scope of the general education classroom.
 No weights are assigned to data points.
 Private testing results are not accepted.

-- 1. How do I know if my student is a good candidate for K-5HC services?
+- 1. How do I know if my student is a good candidate for highly capable services?

 - 3. When is the application period?